 3. Victoria.-Technical instruction in mining has for many years received considerable attention in Victoria, the Ballarat School of Mines, which was established as far back as 1870, having achieved an Australasian reputation.
+Fine work was also done at the School of Mines in Bendigo, and later on excellent courses of training were evolved at the Working Men's College in Melbourne.
 The general scheme of instruction, however, lacked cohesion, and it was not until after the publication of the Report of the Royal Commission on Technical Education, which was appointed in 1899, that many defects were remedied.
 Prior to the passing of the Education Act of 1910, the Technical Schools were managed by local Councils, receiving grants from the Education Department.
 It is now proposed to place them directly under the control of the Department, and some of the smaller institutions have been transferred already, while the larger schools will be taken over as soon as the necessary arrangements can be made.
-It is hoped that the Agricultural and District High Schools will serve as an effective connecting link between the ordinary State Schools and the Technical Schools. present there are 20 Technical Schools receiving State aid, and of these 3 afford instruction in Science, Art, and Trade subjects; 3 in Art and Science; 3 in Art and Trade; while 5 confine their teaching to Art, and 1 to Trade subjects.
+It is hoped that the Agricultural and District High Schools will serve as an effective connecting link between the ordinary State Schools and the Technical Schools.
+At present there are 22 Technical Schools receiving State aid, and of these 9 afford instruction in Science, Art, and Trade subjects; 4 in Art and Science; 3 in Art and Trade; while 4 confine their teaching to Art, and 2 to Trade subjects.
 The largest technical institution in Melbourne is the Working Men's College, founded in 1887.
 The College, in addition to giving instruction in a large number of technical subjects, is also a School of Mines.
 Six of the schools, viz., the Working Men's College, and the Schools of Mines at Ballarat, Bendigo, Bairnsdale, Maryborough and Stawell are classed as Certified Science Schools and are open to receive State School exhibitioners.
-Science and Art classes have been established at some of the larger State Schools.
+There are at the present time six Junior Technical Schools in existence, with 600 students between the ages of 13 and 15 years receiving instruction in preparatory technical work.